Learning the Interference Graph of a Wireless Network: Introduction

 We adopt the following set of notations.
 We use upper-case, e.g., $X$, and bold-face upper case, e.g., $\Xv$, to denote random variables and vectors, respectively.
 A vector without subscript consists of $n$ elements, each corresponds to an AP, e.g., $\Xv:=(X_1,X_2,\ldots,X_n)$.
 Sets and events are denoted with calligraphic font (e.g., $\Ec$).
 The cardinality of a finite set $\Vc$ is denoted as $|\Vc|$.
 A vector with a set as its subscript consists of the elements corresponding to the transmitters in the set, e.g., $\Qv_{\Cc}:=\{Q_c\}_{c \in \Cc}$.

 The paper is organized as follows.
 In Section~\ref{sec.formulation} we formulate the WLAN interference identification problem as a graph learning problem.
-We review the CSMA/CA protocol and propose a statistical model for a network using this protocol.
-In Section~\ref{sec:main} we present our main results {for the static setting} in the form of matching upper and lower bounds (up to constant factors) on the observation requirements for reliable estimation of both direct and hidden interference graph.
-In Section~\ref{sec.robustInteference}, we generalize the statistical model {to account for random fluctuations in the interference environment and present achievable results} for ``robust'' graph inference.
+We review the CSMA/CA (carrier sense multiple access with collision avoidance) protocol and propose a statistical model for a network using this protocol.
+In Section~\ref{sec:main} we present our main results in the form of matching upper and lower bounds (up to constant factors) on the observation requirements for reliable estimation of both direct and hidden interference graph.
 We present an experimental study in Section~\ref{sec.simResults} that supports the theoretical analysis.
-The experiments are based on simulations of the traffic and protocol that {incorporate more real-world effects} than the model used to develop the theory.
-However, in the experiments we do observe the scaling behavior predicted by the theory.
+The experiments are based on simulations of the traffic and protocol that {incorporate more real-world effects} than the models used to develop the theory.
+However, in the experiments the scaling behavior observed does match that predicted by theory.
 Concluding remarks are made in Section~\ref{sec.conclusions}.
 Most proofs are deferred to the appendices.